karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/getPermissionGroupByName.md

-Returns the permissionGroup row identified by the given name.
+Returns the permission group row identified by the given name.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception